top of page

 Do you manage your emails daily to keep your inbox empty and organized?

-If your answer to any of these is no, you are essentially cluttering your own living space.
-How can these reminders below inspire you to not litter your personal surroundings?
+If you answered 'no' to any of these, you may be cluttering your living space.
+How can the reminders below inspire you to avoid cluttering your personal space?

 • Feed the can, man

-• Do think you like picking up after you?
+• Do you enjoy picking up after yourself?

 • If you litter, your future will be bitter